Trevince estate gardens

 Wilderness Walk

-Filled with rhododendrons and camellias, the wilderness walk runs alongside an old mining leat.
-Below the walled garden are Irish yews and a Victorian rockery.
-A collection of large leaved rhododendrons planted from the 1960s have been supplemented by young tree ferns, camellias and magnolias as well as many other woodland plants.
-Among the native trees are also several pines that are part of the International Conifer Conservation Programme (ICCP), grown to be a living seed bank.
+Below the Walled Garden are Irish yews and a Victorian rockery.
+A collection of camellias, azaleas and large leaved rhododendrons, planted from the 1960s, have been supplemented by tree ferns, camellias and magnolias as well as many other woodland plants.

 Pond Garden